vantage-sh/docs.vantage.sh/docs/financial_commitment_reports.md

 Above the chart, the following values are displayed for the report’s lookback period:

-- **On-Demand Spend:** The total amount spent for On-Demand resources.
-This portion of spend is narrowed down to just the cost categories that can be covered by Savings Plans or Reserved Instances.
-- **Total Savings:** The total amount saved by using your financial commitments.
+- **Total Savings:** The total amount saved by using your financial commitments and other discounts.
 - **Effective Savings Rate:** The percentage discount across all usage.
 (See the [section above](/financial_commitment_reports#effective-savings-rate) for a more in-depth explanation of this metric.)
 - **Coverage:** The percentage of total spend that is covered by financial commitments.
 (See the [section above](/financial_commitment_reports#coverage) for a more in-depth explanation of this metric.)